-The Assistant Director of Financial Aid notifies applicants selected to receive scholarships in writing via email.
+The Campbell University Assistant Director of Financial Aid notifies applicants selected to receive scholarships in writing via email.
 An award letter stating the name of the scholarship and the amount awarded is provided to the student attached to the email.
 All endowed scholarship recipients are required to write a thank you letter to their respective donor(s).
-Scholarship awards are placed in pending status until the thank you letter is turned in to the CUSOM Financial Aid Office.
+Scholarship awards are placed in pending status until the thank you letter is turned in to the Campbell University Financial Aid Office.
 After the initial award notification letter, an e-mail follow-up is sent to the student's Campbell email account.
-The award is canceled if the thank you letter is not turned in by the deadline date assigned by CUSOM's financial aid office.
+The award is canceled if the thank you letter is not turned in by the deadline date assigned by the Campbell University Financial Aid Office.